 White hairs is not a problem.
 White hairs is just a, “Hey, you better listen to me.”
 White hairs is a scald.
 It comes from several things, one, the restriction of that bar.
 Two, the type of saddle pad that you’re using, and, three, you’re not taking and tightening that back cinch.
 Now, notice again how this thing fits pretty darn nice all the way across on this horse tree, or this horse saddle stand.
 That’s what that looks like.

-When we take my tree, this is a polypropylene tree that I use, and it’s been very consistent for a lot of years.
-I want you to notice that right off the bat if I just lay it here it sticks real high in the back, and it goes in the scapula.
+When we take my tree, and it’s been very consistent for a lot of years, I want you to notice that right off the bat if I just lay it here it sticks real high in the back, and it goes in the scapula.
 The way I designed it is as soon as you sit down or tighten the back cinch the pressure comes up off of the scapula.
 Now I can run my hand underneath here.
 I am not impeding, I am not restricting that area, and I’m not on a scapula where it’s going to be hitting, all right?